ShayanFiroozi/FastLog.Net/DONATIONS.md

 ﻿## ✔ Donations

 If you would like to financially support **FastLog.Net**, first of all, thank you!🙏🏻 I'm really glad to see you find the **FastLog.Net** useful☺.
 Please find below crypto address details for donations :

-## 💲Cryptocurrency
+## 💲 Cryptocurrency

 | Crypto Coin | Address |
 |-------------|---------|